SoftUni-Internal/interactive-content/EN/11-QA-Introduction/05-Testing.md

 ### Control

-Control is the activity of comparing actual progress against the plan, and reporting the status, including deviations from the plan.
+Control is the activity of comparing actual progress against the plan and reporting the status, including deviations from the plan.

 It involves taking actions necessary to meet the mission and objectives of the project.